32 Notable alumni of

 -

-Ray Anderson Barnhart was an American businessman who served as Federal Highway Administrator from 1981 to 1987.
+Ray Anderson Barnhart was an American businessman and politician who served as Federal Highway Administrator from 1981 to 1987.
 He started his career as City Councilman in Pasadena, Texas.
 He was a member of the Texas House of Representatives 100th district from and served from January 9, 1973 to January 14, 1975.
 He was an Eagle Scout.
 He also served as Chairman for the Texas State Republican Party

 -